FuturePortal/CIMonitor/docs/services/GitLab.md

 GitLab needs to push the webhook to the following endpoint on the CIMonitor: `/webhook/gitlab`

+**Note:** GitLab can not push webhooks to your localhost!
+You need to expose your server address to the public first.
+This can be done via [port forwarding](https://lmgtfy.com?q=port+forwarding).

 ## Project settings

 Open your project integration settings in gitlab: